How Long Is Ac/Dc Concert?

 In the latest tours, AC/DC has gone further in ensuring that they use minimum energy on stage.
 Another change in his performance is that Angus doesn’t perform trademark strip routines during some songs, as it is very exhausting.
 They also maintain a touring physician with them so that they can monitor their health and endurance levels.
 This has enabled the lead guitarist, Angus Young, who is 67 years old now, to be a ball of energy in every place that the group is performing.
 It is not an easy task for a performer who can only be described as being in the twilight of his career.

 As for the setlist, AC/DC succeeds in filling their 17–20 song concerts with expected hits.
 Lo and behold, you will find yourself listening to a whole lot of Back in Black, without a doubt.
-Usually 7-8 songs from that album are played, although it is always a sure bet that Hell’s Bells, Shoot to Thrill, You Shook Me All Night Long, and Back in Black will be played.
+Usually, 7-8 songs from that album are played, although it is always a sure bet that Hell’s Bells, Shoot to Thrill, You Shook Me All Night Long, and Back in Black will be played.
 Then another 5–6 songs will be from early gems such as Highway to Hell, TNT, Dirty Deeds, and others.
 Intermingled with them are a couple of more obscure songs to appease die-hard fans, along with tracks from their most recent record.
 But let’s not kid ourselves—an AC/DC show is simply the greatest hits of those songs fans want to hear.
 I spent two hours doing nothing.

 So how does this show length compare to AC/DC tours of the past?
 More to that, during their commercial and critical heyday around 1979–1983, AC/DC was performing three-hour concerts.
 Sets of 20–24 songs were not the exception.
 But that meant they had to be on top of their game, which translates to being young, ambitious, and full of energy.
 Reduced to accommodate seasoned veterans in their late sixties, the current show lengths of ninety to one hundred and twenty minutes should be considered a bonus by AC/DC.
 This full-throttle stadium rock approach means cramming even that marginally shorter run time is an achievement.
 Other bands half their age don’t emulate one-tenth of the energy.

 Thus, although AC/DC could be considered bands that reached their prime and were ready to retire, the time they spent in the spotlight is still capable of delivering an immense rock impact.
-Day after day, city after city, they give it their all on stage—these songs that have been with us for 40+ years, yet they do not fail to captivate.
+Day after day, city after city, they give it their all on stage—these songs have been with us for 40+ years, yet they do not fail to captivate.
 It is always good to hope that we will do a few more tours behind them, but if we are lucky enough to get 15-20 shows in a whole career, it would be a bonus.
 What used to be a two-hour concert for headbanger’s delight is now apparently enough to satisfy the band and the fans.
-Yes, let’s enjoy the moment with this great band while we can still be shaken all night to some of their best music.
+Yes, let’s enjoy the moment with this great band while we can still be shaken all night by some of their best music.
 When the last bell rings, there are only a handful of players who can hold their own against them, not to mention beat them.